COST-ELTeC/ELTeC-por/level1/README.md

-# ELTeC-deu
+# ELTeC-por
-Folder for level0: basic TEI Encoding
+Folder for level 0 or  level1: basic TEI Encoding